Goopil/gitbook-collapse/README.md

 {% endcollapse %}
 ```

-and a color bs4 color name
+and a bs4 color name

 ```html
 {% collapse color="primary" %}